XGrasp: Gripper-Aware Grasp Detection with Multi-Gripper Data Generation: Experiments

 \section{Experiments}

-In this section, we conducted experiments in three environments to validate the performance of the proposed XGrasp: (1) benchmark experiments using the Jacquard dataset, (2) experiments in simulation environments, and (3) real-world experiments using actual robots.
-Additionally, we conducted a series of ablation studies on the multi-gripper dataset and gripper input.
-Performance evaluation in each experiment utilized Success Rate (number of successful grasps/number of grasp attempts) as the primary metric, measuring both individual performance for each gripper and overall average performance.
+In this section, we evaluate the performance of the proposed XGrasp through three sets of experiments: (1) standard benchmark experiments on the Jacquard dataset to evaluate performance against existing methods, (2) simulation experiments to verify generalization to novel grippers, (3) real-world experiments to validate zero-shot generalization to physical robot systems.
+Notably, all three experiments are conducted using a single XGrasp model without any additional training or optimization.
+Additionally, we conducted ablation studies on the XG-Dataset composition and gripper input configuration.
+Performance is measured by Success Rate (SR), defined as the number of successful grasps divided by the total number of attempts, reported both per gripper type and as overall average.